MinghanJia/InternLM/README.md

-This my notes in Openmmlab winter campus
+# Notes in Openmmlab winter campus